cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 This example application makes use of a supplied Db2 table which contains employee data.
 The supplied table can be found on your Db2 for z/OS system in database DSN8D11A.
 The DDL for this table can be found in the [Db2 for z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSEPEK_11.0.0/intro/src/tpc/db2z_sampletablesemployeemain.html)

 We need a representation of this table in our application so the first item we add is a definition of the employee object.
 This is provided in our sample [`Employee.java`](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/Employee.java) class.
-This is a standard Java representation of our employee record which contains definitions for each column in the table, a constructor, plus getters and setters for each field.
+It is a standard Java representation of our employee record which contains definitions for each column in the table, a constructor, plus getters and setters for each field.

 ### Add a REST controller